 Through approved course required employment (job after school hours), students gain knowledge and skills that help them become proficient in one or more of the marketing functional areas associated with distribution, financing, marketing information management, pricing, product planning, promotion, purchasing, risk management, and selling skills.
 Students will integrate skills from academic subjects, information technology, interpersonal communication, and management training to make responsible decisions.
 The practicum course is a paid career experience for students participating in a coherent sequence of career and technical courses in marketing education.
 The curriculum will present project-based learning activities that will give the students the opportunity to apply newly acquired marketing skills in real world situations.
-Students must provide their own transportation to and from their offcampus employment site.
+Fees for DECA dues may be required.
+Students must provide their own transportation to and from their off-campus employment site.

-Practicum in Marketing II (Work-Based Learning) - (3 credits)

-(CTEC or Home Campus)
+Practicum in Marketing II (Work-Based Learning) - (3 credits) (CTEC or Home Campus) 12th grade